Body discovered in hunt for partner of pregnant teacher who was found dead

 Police have found the body of David Yates, who was wanted in connection with the death of Marelle Sturrock.

-Detectives hunting for the partner of a pregnant teacher in connection with her murder have found a body.
+Detectives investigating the murder of a pregnant teacher believe they have discovered the body of her missing partner.

-Police Scotland confirmed that the death of Marelle Sturrock, 35, at her home in Jura Street, Glasgow, on Tuesday morning is being treated as murder.
+Police Scotland had been hunting David Yates, 36, in connection with the death of Marelle Sturrock at her home in Jura Street, Glasgow, on Tuesday morning.

-She was 29 weeks pregnant and her unborn baby did not survive.
+The 35-year-old was 29 weeks’ pregnant.
+Her unborn baby did not survive.

-Since she was discovered, detectives had been looking for her partner David Yates, 36, and found his body after searches of Mugdock Reservoir on Thursday.
+Officers had been carrying out an intensive search of Mugdock Country Park, around nine miles from Ms Sturrock’s home, and announced on Thursday they had found a body at the adjacent Mugdock Reservoir.

-The body is yet to be formally identified, police said, who added that reports would be sent to the procurator fiscal.
+Police said that while the body was yet to be formally identified, it was believed to be that of Yates.

-The discovery came after police launched an intensive search of Mugdock Country Park on Tuesday, around nine miles away from Ms Sturrock’s home where she was found dead.
+The force added that reports would be sent to the procurator fiscal.

 Police divers had been involved in the search and large areas of the reservoir were cordoned off with police tape, with officers standing guard.